allergyguide/allergyguide/static/tool_assets/oit_patient_resource.typ

 #enum(
   spacing: 1em,
   [*Optional*: consider giving a non-drowsy antihistamine 1 hour before the dose.
 This is purely for symptom relief and is not mandatory], [*Prepare the daily dose*.
-Doses should be given around 22-26 hours apart, ideally at same time of day.], [*TIP*: if you are a very messy eater or have chapped lips, consider Vaseline around the lips/mouth first], [*Give the dose with a meal or light snack*!
-To improve the taste, we suggest mixing it with a strongly flavoured food.], [*Space out doses*.
+Doses should be given around 22 - 26 hours apart, ideally at the same time of day.
+To improve the taste, *we also suggest mixing it with a strongly flavoured food* (e.g. applesauce, pudding, yogurt, etc).], [*TIP*: if they are a very messy eater or have chapped lips, consider Vaseline around the lips/mouth first!], [*Give the dose with a meal or light snack*!
+Do NOT give the dose on an empty stomach.], [*Space out doses*.
 If you are doing OIT to multiple foods, give each food sequentially at least 1 minute apart from each other.], )